2006 QQ23

 ' is a sub-kilometre asteroid, classified as a near-Earth object of the Aten group that is potentially hazardous only as the orbit evolves over millennia.
 It was first observed on 21 August 2006 by the Siding Spring Survey.
 On 10 August 2019, the object safely passed 7.4 e6km from Earth.
-With a 12 year observation arc it has a well determined orbit and is not a threat for the foreseeable future.
+With a nearly 18-year observation arc it has a well determined orbit and is not a threat for the foreseeable future.

 Discovery

 was first observed on 21 August 2006 by the Siding Spring Survey, at the Siding Spring Observatory in Australia.

 Orbit and classification

 2019 flyby of at 13.2 lunar distances.

 is classified as an Aten asteroid, which means that it is a near-Earth asteroid that crosses Earth's orbit at two points and has an orbital period of less than a year.
 Because it will come within 0.05 au of the Earth (MOID) and has an absolute magnitude (H) brighter than 22, is labelled as a potentially hazardous object.
-With a 12 year observation arc it has a well determined orbit and is not a threat for the foreseeable future.
+With a nearly 18-year observation arc it has a well determined orbit and is not a threat for the foreseeable future.

 It orbits the Sun at a distance of 0.57–1.03 au in less than 9 months (263 days; semi-major axis of 0.80 au).
 Its orbit has an eccentricity of 0.28 and an inclination of 3.4° with respect to the ecliptic.
 The body's observation arc begins with its first observation at the Siding Spring Observatory on 21 August 2006.